MrRezoo/MrRezoo/README.md

 I am always ready to help those who care about their lives moment by moment

 ---
+As Kanye West said:

+> We're living the future so
+> the present is our past
+>

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 Python & Data Mining
 - 👯 I’m looking to collaborate on ...
+Best Developers :)
 - 🤔 I’m looking for help with ...
-Crawling
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Telegram Chanel Mr_Rezoo](https://t.me/MR_Rezoo)
 - 😄 Pronouns: ...
 Some Thing